 In 2011, his father wanted to challenge his son, so he wrote to the university to see if he could participate in a philosophy course for bright children between the age of eight and thirteen.
 They agreed, and Joshua was the youngest student ever accepted.
 He even passed with distinction.

-Named one of the smartest kids in the world, the now 12-years-old is far too academically advanced to attend third grade with his peers and is homeschooled instead.
+Named one of the smartest kids in the world, Joshua was far too academically advanced to attend third grade with his peers and was homeschooled instead.

 So, what does a super scholar study?
 Joshua excels at science, math, history, foreign languages and history.
 He dreams of being a neurosurgeon and is well on his way by practicing gall bladder removals and appendectomy procedures.

 “Since the age of four, I was on my dad’s laptop and it had a body simulator where I would pull out organs.
 I want to save the earth.
 I want to change the world and change people’s ideas to doing the right things about earth.”

 He also plans to be a neurosurgeon and is currently writing a children’s book about Egypt.

 But get this…he’s done all of this even with being diagnosed with autism.